jeremytammik/JumpToPosition/README.md

 Here is a tiny plugin to do that.

 - In Revit, launch the command in a 3D view
-- Enter the eye position and view direction vector X, Y and Z cooredinates
+- Enter the eye position and view direction vector X, Y and Z coordinates
 - Click `Jump`

 The view settings jump to that position.